Chain (unit): Australia and New Zealand

 In Australia and New Zealand, most building lots in the past were a quarter of an acre, measuring one chain by two and a half chains, and other lots would be multiples or fractions of a chain.
 The street frontages of many houses in these countries are one chain wide—roads were almost always 1 chain wide in urban areas, sometimes 1.5 chain or 2.5 chain.
 Laneways would be half a chain (10.1 m).
 In rural areas the roads were wider, up to 10 chain where a stock route was required.
 5 chain roads were surveyed as major roads or highways between larger towns, 3 chain roads between smaller localities, and 2 chain roads were local roads in farming communities.
 Roads named Three Chain Road etc. persist today.

 The "Queen's Chain" is a concept that has long existed in New Zealand, of a strip of public land, usually 20 metres (or one chain in pre-metric measure) wide from the high water mark, that has been set aside for public use along the coast, around many lakes, and along all or part of many rivers.
 These strips exist in various forms (including road reserves, esplanade reserves, esplanade strips, marginal strips and reserves of various types) but not as extensively and consistently as is often assumed.

 Cricket pitches

-The chain also survives as the length of a cricket pitch, being the distance between the stumps.
+The chain also survives as the length of a cricket pitch, being the distance between the wickets.